renpy/renpy/sphinx/source/config.rst

 .. var:: config.transform_uses_child_position = True

-    If True, transforms will inherit position properties from their child.
+    If True, transforms will inherit :ref:`position properties
+    <position-style-properties>` from their child.
 If not, they won't.

 .. var:: config.variants = [ ... ]